 Surgery—Removal of cancerous lesions in the areas of the

 may result in

 infertility.
-Factors such as the stage and spread of the cancer often dictate how extensive the surgery is, and, therefore, how much of an impact it may have on fertility.
+Factors such as the stage and spread of the cancer often dictate how extensive the surgery is and how much of an impact it may have on fertility.

-Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed, but rather treated with radiation.
-In addition to killing the cancer cells, radiation may also damage healthy cells, thereby disrupting the function of the organs and possibly causing infertility.
+Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed.
+Instead, they may be treated with radiation.
+In addition to killing the cancer cells, radiation may also damage healthy cells, disrupt the function of the organs, and possibly cause infertility.

 Chemotherapy—Unlike radiation, which is generally targeted directly to the area of the body with cancer,

 Talk to your doctor or cancer treatment specialist about your concerns.
-Some fertility preservation options need to be taken care of before treatment.
+Some fertility preservation options can be taken care of before treatment.

 Some procedures are being studied for their ability to preserve fertility in women with cancer.
 Others however, are considered experimental and their feasibility and appropriateness will vary from patient to patient.
 Here are some of the options you may want to ask your doctor about:

 Ovarian transposition—This involves moving one or both ovaries away from the radiation field prior to treatment to minimize radiation exposure and damage to the ovaries.
 Sometimes, the ovaries can be transposed behind the uterus or even onto the woman’s thighs.